 I paint from my studio at home in Wimbledon.
-I work mostly in oils but also love to use pencil, charcoal and watercolours and attend regular life drawing classes.
+I work mostly in oils but also love to use pencil, charcoal and watercolours and attend life drawing classes.
+Subject-wise I paint mostly landscapes but also love painting flowers and still lifes and portraiture.
+I use the same method of painting regardless of subject and I would like to hope that all my work, regardless of genre, looks like my work (if that makes sense!).

-I was recently profiled in the Sunday Telegraph and dubbed ‘Britain’s most sought-after dog artist’ and was pictured with my dog, Toastie, in my studio.
+Last year I was profiled in the Sunday Telegraph and dubbed ‘Britain’s most sought-after dog artist’ and was pictured with my dog, Toastie, in my studio.

 I would describe my work as colourist.
 I obsess about colours and spend a long time mixing paint before I start on the canvas.
 My aim is to explore all the ‘true’ colours in the subject I am painting.
 For example, take an orange.
 At first glance you may just see the colour orange on whatever background is there.
 However, look closer and in the lighter shades you will certainly see several patches of clear yellows and possibly some pinky reds and peach.
 On the darker side, you will see dark brown, purple and probably blue; the opposite of orange on the colour wheel.
 That does not even take into account any reflections from the background.